quellabs/signal-hub/README.md

 **Migration commands not available:**
 - Check that the Sculpt service provider is properly registered
-- Ensure your Canvas application has Sculpt CLI support enabled

 **Proxy generation errors:**
 - Verify that the `proxy_path` directory exists and is writable